Last modified: Fri Dec 24 14:58:29 EST 2021

 I only attempted W98SE on the non-working configuration, so I did not complete a successful test.
 FWIW: W98SE did not auto-detect the sound card at all.
 I manually installed VxD drivers from the WIN31_95 bundle and got the following devices.

-Old Aztech cards like this one can be unambiguously identified by comparing the FCC-ID printed on the board against the list at ftp://ftp.aztech.com/SUPPORT/DOWNLOAD/sg/index.txt.
+Old Aztech cards like this one can be unambiguously identified by comparing the FCC-ID printed on the board against the list that was at ftp://ftp.aztech.com/SUPPORT/DOWNLOAD/sg/index.txt (stashed copy).

 This quirky non-PnP card allows the base address to be selected by jumper, but other settings can be changed only using Aztech's proprietary configurator.